ErikDorstel/intervalTimer/README.md

 * uint32_t time - The time between two intervals in milliseconds. (default value 1000)
 * bool active - Activates and deactivates the interval timer. (default value false)
+* uint32_t start - The time after which the first interval starts. (default value 1000)
-* int count - The number of cycles. -1 for infinite operation. (default value -1)
+* int count - The number of cycles.
+Value infinite for infinite operation. (default value infinite)
 * void call - A function pointer to call a specific function. (default nullptr)

 The following methods are supported:

-* constructor(time,active,count,call)
+* constructor(time,active,start,count,call)
 * enable() - Set active to true.
 * disable() - Set active to false.
-* reset() - The interval time and the cycle counter are set to the start value.
+* reset() - The interval time and the cycle counter are set to the start values.
-* set(time,active,count,call)
+* set(time,active,start,count,call)
 * check() - Checks whether the next interval has been reached.
 Returns true or false.
 Calls a function if call not nullptr.

 ### Basic example